Low Blood Pressure

 Understanding Blood Pressure Fluctuations in Parkinson's Disease

-In this 1-hour webinar Anindita Deb, MD, Movement Disorder Specialist, provides an overview of the human nervous system, which controls blood pressure, before explaining what orthostatic hypotension (nOH) is, how to monitor nOH, medications that can affect blood pressure, lifestyle changes to improve nOH, how nOH affects cognition and mobility.
-She then spends considerable time sharing physical maneuvers and medications to treat nOH before answering listener questions.
+In this one-hour webinar, movement disorder specialist Anindita Deb, MD, provides an overview of the human nervous system, which controls blood pressure.
+Dr. Deb notes what medications can affect blood pressure.
+Then she describes neurogenic orthostatic hypotension (nOH), how to monitor it, and how it affects cognition and mobility.
+She spends considerable time sharing physical maneuvers, lifestyle changes, and medications to treat nOH.
+Listener questions are addressed.

 Understanding Orthostatic Hypotension

-Orthostatic hypotension (OH) is low blood pessure.
-In this talk Olga Waln, MD, spent about 15 minutes explaining why OH happens, the impact of OH on quality of life, what symptoms you may experience, and how OH is diagnosed.
-She spent another 10 minutes sharing suggestions for lifestyle changes and medications to treat OH.
-Finally, Dr. Waln answered questions for 20 minutes.
+In this talk, Olga Waln, MD, spends 15 minutes explaining why OH happens, the impact of OH on quality of life, what symptoms you may experience, and how OH is diagnosed.
+She spends another 10 minutes sharing suggestions for lifestyle changes and medications to treat OH.
+Finally, Dr. Waln answers questions for 20 minutes.